SGDInstitute/apollo/content/collections/pages/mblgtacc/how-to-register.md

         content:
           -
             type: text
             text: 'Tickets to attend MBLGTACC 2021 in person are $85 each.
-You''ll have access to all programming taking place in the conference center '
+You''ll have access to all programming taking place at the Monona Terrace conference center '
           -
             type: text
             marks: